ChrolloKyber/shopify-scraper/README.md

 - The scraper only scrapes the first 250 products of a store
 - This is due to the Shopify API limitation
+- If run via Docker, the JSON files will have `root` as the owner

 ## Dependencies

 - No external dependencies are required to run the server
+- However, [Prettier](https://prettier.io/) is used to format the JSON files
+  - Install Prettier globally
+  - Running the server via docker will automatically format the JSON files
-- Everything is included in the standard library
+- The server uses the standard library for all its operations-